AndrewJHart/deepdream-for-everyone/README.md

 (venv) $
 ```

-When you are done with running your python code later,
+Later, when you are done with running your python code,
 you can stop the virtual environment by simply running

 ```bash